Freight Broker 101

 The Disadvantages of Double Brokering

-When a carrier consents to carry freight for a broker (under the guise it will carry the freight), and the carrier ultimately re-brokers it to one more carrier, the freight has actually now been double agented.
+When a carrier consents to carry freight for a broker (under the guise it will carry the freight), and the carrier ultimately re-brokers it to one more carrier, the freight has now been double agented.

-The exact same is true when a carrier (that additionally has broker authority) accepts a brokered load (as the carrier) and after that tenders that load with an additional carrier through its brokerage (without the broker’s knowledge or permission).
+The same is true when a carrier (that additionally has broker authority) accepts a brokered load (as the carrier) and after that tenders that load with an additional carrier through its brokerage (without the broker’s knowledge or permission).

 In either event, the original broker is currently in an endangering scenario: